trevordevore/levurehelper-dataview/README.md

 A DataView displays rows of data.
 It is similar to a DataGrid form, a control available in the LiveCode IDE.

 LiveCode Version: 8.x or higher

-Platoforms: Tested on Windows, macOS, and iOS.
+Platforms: Tested on Windows, macOS, and iOS.

 A DataView is responsible for taking row data that your code provides and rendering it in a highly customizable way using row templates.
 Row data is an array of key=>value pairs.
 Out of the box you can assign a numerically indexed array of arrays with key=>value pairs to a DataView (see example below).
 But you can customize the data source any way you would like.